vexyl/MCHawk/README.md

 make
 ```

-the binary will output to *./bin/Release*
+the binary will output to *bin/Release*.

 **Windows**

-First, download the dependencies from [Dropbox](https://www.dropbox.com/s/t5lg7s7wom0ybft/MCHawk_dependencies.zip?dl=0)
+First, download the dependencies from [Dropbox](https://www.dropbox.com/s/t5lg7s7wom0ybft/MCHawk_dependencies.zip?dl=0).

 Extract MCHawk_dependencies into the MCHawk win32 folder.
 It should look like *MCHawk/win32/dependencies*.

 Open the VS2017 project *MCHawk/win32/MCHawk.sln* and set the configuration to Release x86.

-Build the project and copy contents from MCHawk/win32/Release to MCHawk/bin/Release
+Build the project and copy contents from *MCHawk/win32/Release* to *MCHawk/bin/Release*.

 The same applies to Debug with the appropriate filename changes to the above instructions.

 ## Setup

-Copy the plugins folder into bin/Release/ and run bin/Release/MCHawk to start the server.
+Copy the plugins folder to *bin/Release/* and run *bin/Release/MCHawk* to start the server.

 ## Misc